Time for Elizabeth: Revivals

-The play toured as a summer stock production in the summers of 1957, 1958, 1959 and 1963, with co-author Groucho Marx playing the lead.
-Thanks to Marx's presence and an increasing number of Groucho-style jokes added to the script over time, the tours were well received.
+The play toured as a summer stock production during the summers of 1957, 1958, 1959, and 1963, with co-author Groucho Marx playing the lead and Eden Hartford (Mrs. Marx) as his leading lady.
+True to form, Marx continued to tinker with the script; columnist Earl Wilson reported, "Groucho Marx says he's added 80 laughs to his play Time for Elizabeth".
+Thanks to Marx's presence and the additional jokes, the tours were well received.